-Denise McQuown-Hatter, President and CEO of Affinity Health Services, will be presenting with James Aurand, NHA, Administrator at Susque-View Home Nursing & Rehabilitation/Premier Healthcare Resources, Inc. and Erica Mulberger, Executive Director at Central Pennsylvania Workforce Development Corporation (CPWDC) at the Pennsylvania Coalition of Affiliated Healthcare & Living Communities (PACAH) Spring Conference, to be held at the Penn Stater Hotel and Conference Center from April 23rd to April 26th.
+Denise McQuown-Hatter, President and CEO of Affinity Health Services, will be presenting with Jamie Aurand, NHA, Administrator at Susque-View Home Nursing & Rehabilitation/Premier Healthcare Resources, Inc. and Erica Mulberger, Executive Director at Central Pennsylvania Workforce Development Corporation (CPWDC) at the Pennsylvania Coalition of Affiliated Healthcare & Living Communities (PACAH) Spring Conference, to be held at the Penn Stater Hotel and Conference Center from April 23rd to April 26th.

 Date and Time of Presentation:

 Thursday, April 25 from 1:15 – 2:45 p.m.
 Room 207

 Quantity, Quality, and Advocacy to Support the Direct Care Workforce Crisis

 We are in the eye of the storm whether you are in Skilled Nursing, Personal Care, Continuing Care Retirement Communities,

 Home Health or Acute Care.
 Sufficient staff resources are plaguing healthcare but other industries in the Commonwealth also

 have serious challenges.
 Labor shortages are no longer only a health care crisis but don’t second guess that there is indeed an